conrad030/iStream/README.md

 To use the Viewmodel, initialize the chat feature with the ``self.chatViewModel.initChatViewModel(identifier:displayName:endpoint:token:)`` function.
 To generate an identifier and a token for the ACS resource, you can use the Azure plattform or implement an own server.
 Infos about implementing an own server can the found [here](https://docs.microsoft.com/de-de/azure/communication-services/quickstarts/access-tokens?pivots=programming-language-javascript).
 The endpoint parameter is the Endpoint from your ACS resource, which can be found under Settings > Keys in your resource infos in Azure portal.

 After your viewmodel is setup, you can use the ``self.chatViewModel.startChat(with:partnerDisplayName:)`` function, where ``identifier``should be an existing identifier from your ACS resource.
-The ``chatIsSetup: Bool`` property is set to ``true`` when the chat view can be shown.
+The ``chatIsSetup: Bool`` property is set to ``true`` when the chat view can be displayed.
 You can use this info to show the ChatView, to display the UI.
+Alternative you can implement own Views to display the UI by using the ChatViewModel instance.

 _Note: The ChatView should get the viewmodel passed as an environmentObject with ``.environmentObject(self.chatViewModel)``._